Kevin Boughton is a broadcast journalist based in the Bay Area, California. Before moving to the coast, he was an anchor and reporter in Topeka, KS.

 While working for Kansas First News, a NBC/ABC/FOX triopoly, viewers trusted him to cover the most important stories in northeast Kansas.
 Kevin covered breaking news, a man hunt for a suspected cop killer, state politics, and Mother Nature's fury on the plains.

 While covering the damage after an EF-4 touched down north of Topeka, another storm the same night forced Kevin and his camera man into their news truck- Kevin had to deliver our report shouting over hail pounding outside!

-Breaking news and severe weather coverage get my blood pumping.
-Before landing in Kansas I covered Arizona wildfires and floods in North Dakota that made national headlines.
-I reported for the NBC affiliate in Minot.
-While in Minot, I led field coverage of the 2011 Souris River Flood that destroyed thousands of homes and prompted the evacuation of 11,000 people.
-My work (some featured on the Today show and MSNBC) during the natural disaster led to a new role at the station when I was named the 10 p.m. weeknight anchor.
+Before landing in Kansas he covered the North Dakota oil boom and floods along the Souris and Missouri Rivers which made national headlines.
+Kevin reported for the NBC affiliate in Minot, ND.
+There, he led coverage of the 2011 Souris River Flood that destroyed thousands of homes and prompted the evacuation of 11,000 people.
+His work (some featured on the Today show and MSNBC) during the natural disaster led to a new role at the station when Kevin was named the 10 p.m. weeknight anchor.

 Kevin is a native of Chandler, AZ.
 He studies Electronic Media & Film at Northern Arizona University.